 Suzuki-rōshi: Hmm.
-Actually, you know, that is not-cannot be, you know, serious question [laughs].
-You know, you know, the answer already, perhaps, but you don't know what to do.
+Actually, that cannot be serious question [laughs].
+You know the answer already, perhaps, but you don't know what to do.
 That is why you ask me, isn't that so?
-You know, you know.
+You know.

-Student H: Well, I know-I know that I [1-2 sentences unclear], but I [rest of sentence unclear].
+Student H: Well, I know-I know that I ... but I ...

-Suzuki-rōshi: I-I maybe-I have some good answer?
+Suzuki-rōshi: Maybe I have some good answer?
 [Laughs, laughter.]
 No, I am sorry I haven't [laughs].
 I don't have so good answer for that.
-But my answer will be, you know, if it's good chance for you to have that kind of problem.
-You know, because of that kind of problem, we can practice our way.
+But my answer will be, it's a good chance for you to have that kind of problem.
+Because of that kind of problem, we can practice our way.
 It is good to have some problem.
-If it, you know-this-this is too much to say, but if we are cats or dog we have no problem, so we don't have to practice [laughs] [1 word].
+This is too much to say, but if we are cats or dog we have no problem, so we don't have to practice [laughs].
 We are happy in our problem.
 So that is not problem just for you.
 Everyone has same problems, actually.
-So as-as long as you are-you live in this land of Shākyamuni Buddha you have that problem-or [living in the] human world, you have that problem.
+So as long as you live in this land of Shākyamuni Buddha you have that problem-or live in the human world, you have that problem.

-In Buddhist traditionally [?], land of-this world is Nansenbushū, the south side of the Mount Sumeru.
+In Buddhist tradition, this world is Nansenbushū, the south side of the Mount Sumeru.
+[Nan (Jap.) = "south."
+Also Nan'enbudai, the "Jumbū (San.
+Jumbūdvipa) continent in the south."
+According to Hindu/Buddhist cosmology, four continents (shishū) lie at the bottom of the ocean in the four cardinal directions arranged around Mt.
+Sumeru (Meru), the "world mountain" at the center of the universe.
+Nansenbushū is the continent lying to the south.]
 On the opposite side there is Hokkuroshū, where there is no problem [laughs].
-There is enough water to drink, and no cold and similar things, and enough juice [?] and various foods you enjoy; there is no problem.
-People [live] long time-people do not die.
-If you are born in that kind of place, you know, you have more pleasure, and we have no Buddhism or no practice.
-That is very, you know- But it suggest some truth.
+[Hoku (Jap.) = "north."
+Also Uttarakuru (San.).
+Hokkuru lies to the north of Mt.
+Sumeru.
+Its occupants live for 1000 years amidst a variety of pleasures.]
+There is enough water to drink, and no cold and similar things, and enough juice and various foods you enjoy; there is no problem.
+People live long time-people do not die.
+If you are born in that kind of place, you have more pleasure, and we have no Buddhism or no practice.
+That is very...
+But it suggest some truth.

 So your question is based on the idea of understanding of our life.
 "If our life is full of happiness and joy, that is good life; if our life is full of suffering and problem, that is not good life."
 That is a very superficial understanding of life.
-And most people-people's view of life is based on that kind of idea of good or bad, which is not deep enough, which is not real enough.
+And most people's view of life is based on that kind of idea of good or bad, which is not deep enough, which is not real enough.

-So when you have that kind of problem, you should think of, you know, why you have-when you have problem [?], you know, when you are able to think about it.
+So when you have that kind of problem, you should think of why you have problem when you have problem, when you are able to think about it.
 When you are angry you cannot think, of course.
-But when you are not-when your mind is calm, you should think about the foundation of your-of your view of life-understanding of life.
+But when you are not when your mind is calm, you should think about the foundation of your view of life-understanding of life.
 And it is good to listen to some teaching like Buddhism.
 We do not talk about sin, but we talk about suffering and problem of life.
-And it is not possible to leave-to get out of suffering and to, you know, to have life of no problem, according to our understanding of-of human life.
+And it is not possible to leave-to get out of suffering and to have life of no problem, according to our understanding of human life.